Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Discussion

 \paragraph*{\textit{Crash rate}} When filtering notebooks with crashes, we find that 10.67\% of GitHub Python notebooks contain error outputs, compared to 2.61\% on Kaggle.
 This difference likely reflects GitHub's broader use, such as version control and backup, where users upload more experimental and incomplete code, while Kaggle encourages sharing more complete solutions for ML competitions and tasks.

 \paragraph*{\textit{ML pipeline}} Comparing ML notebook crashes between GitHub and Kaggle reveals their key differences.
-GitHub has a significantly higher proportion of crashes outside typical ML pipeline stage (25\% vs. 7\% on Kaggle), suggesting a more diverse use of notebooks where crashes often occur outside standard ML workflows.
+In the cases excluded from the initial sample, GitHub has a significantly higher proportion of crashes outside typical ML pipeline stages (25\% vs. 7\% on Kaggle), for example, tutorial notebooks, educational materials, or physics simulations.
+This suggests a more diverse use of notebooks where crashes often occur outside standard ML workflows.
 Moreover, there is a notable difference in crash distributions across ML pipeline stages between the two platforms.
-For example, GitHub has more crashes during environment setup, likely due to its user-driven environments that can lead to inconsistencies in software versions or dependencies.
-GitHub also sees more crashes in data preparation, likely because it often uses ``raw'' datasets that require more complex preprocessing, whereas Kaggle provides standardized datasets with detailed descriptions.
+For example, GitHub sees more crashes in data preparation, likely because it often uses “raw” datasets that require more complex preprocessing, whereas Kaggle provides standardized datasets with detailed descriptions.
 In contrast, Kaggle has more crashes during evaluation/prediction, possibly due to its submission process for competitions, which introduces additional model evaluation complexities.

-\paragraph*{\textit{ML/Python bug}} Kaggle shows a significantly higher prevalence of ML-related crashes than GitHub (71\% vs. 59\%).
-One exception is during the environment setup stage of the ML pipeline, where GitHub shows 3 times more ML-related crashes.
+\paragraph*{\textit{ML/Python bug}} Kaggle shows a significantly higher prevalence of ML-related crashes than GitHub (73.0\% vs. 62.8\%).
+One exception is during the environment setup stage of the ML pipeline, where GitHub shows 2.6 times more ML-related crashes.
 This is likely because Kaggle's pre-configured environment includes essential ML libraries, reducing setup-related errors.
 In contrast, GitHub, as a general-purpose code repository, preserves crashes from various environments.
 During the data preparation stage, Kaggle notebooks face 1.4 times more ML-related crashes, suggesting that Kaggle users focus more on ML-specific tasks, while GitHub users encounter a broader range of coding challenges.
 Furthermore, Kaggle provides a wealth of datasets alongside its notebooks, making it a valuable resource for reproducing experiments.
 However, existing studies~\cite{Pimentel19notebook, Chattopadhyay20notebook, Wang20notebook, Grotov22notebook, desantanaBugAnalysisJupyter2024} on notebooks have largely overlooked it as a data source.

 \important{Takeaway 6}{Kaggle notebooks contain fewer error outputs than GitHub notebooks, but the crashes in Kaggle notebooks reflect challenges more specific to ML development, making them a more valuable resource in future research on the quality of ML notebooks.}